 Trinity is the one medical school that will invest personally and professionally in you with your success as its core mission.
-Led by experienced U.S. medical school deans, Trinity's approach has been proven successful for our graduates.
+Led by experienced U.S. medical school deans, Trinity's approach has proven successful for our graduates.

 The founders of Trinity were determined to develop a learning environment focused on student success and that closely resembles a U.S. medical school, from small class sizes and low student-to faculty-ratios, to a U.S.-style medical center campus for clinical clerkships.
 Trinity goes far beyond simply teaching basic sciences in the first two years, we immediately integrate clinical exposure, and our students begin clinical training in their very first term.
 These activities are available through the many partnerships we have developed with organizations such as Milton Cato Memorial Hospital, local health clinics and the World Pediatric Project.
 This early clinical training builds student confidence, a strong foundation of skill, patient rapport and sets Trinity apart from other medical schools.

 Dedicated Leadership & Faculty